DrDos0016/museum-of-zzt/README.md

 These are slowly being transitioned to a more agnostic setup to allow the Museum to run fully regardless of installation directory.
 In the meantime, it can be helpful to set the environment variables `PYTHONPATH` and `DJANGO_SETTINGS_MODULE` in your virtual environment.
 Depending on how you start your development server you may want to find a place to automatically set these variables.

+## Requirements (short list)

+The file `requirements.txt` is generated with `pip freeze` which has amassed some clutter with various requirements of different social media libraries.
+This list covers the Python libraries used by the Museum of ZZT as one would directly install from pip.

+* `atproto` - Bluesky API integration
+* `beautifulsoup4` - Staff-only article functions
+* `discord.py` - Discord Bot
+* `django` - Web framework for the Museum of ZZT website
+* `gunicorn` - Webserver
+* `internetarchive` - Mirroring files to the Internet Archive
+* `markdown` - Formatting user-written data
+* `Mastodon.py` - Mastodon API integration
+* `mysqlclient` - Database connectivity
+* `pillow` - Preview image generation
+* `pytumblr` - tumblr API integration
+* `requests` - POSTs to Discord webhooks
+* `tweepy` - Twitter API integration

 ## Non-Repository Content

 I generally avoid including *binary* content in the Museum repository which isn't in some way "mine".
 As such, the following features are deliberately missing by default: